kcyras/ABAPlusG/README.md

 If you execute `make freeze`, it will regenerate the `requirements.txt` file with the new dependencies according to what the new version of `pytest` needs.

+### Deployment to Heroku

+The Flask API available in `src/app.py` can easily be deployed to Heroku.
+Please refer to the `Procfile` in the root folder and the official [Heroku documentation](https://devcenter.heroku.com/categories/reference) for more information on how to do this.

 ## Contributing